mtalhahabib/Personal-Memory-Agent/README.md

 bash
 Copy code
 ```
+Run all these commands in separate terminals
 # 🗂️ Watch local file system for changes
 python watcher.py

 # 🧾 Monitor Git repositories for new commits
 python git_watcher.py

+# Run your Indexer file
+python indexer.py

 # 💬 Chat with your local memory
 python chat.py